delta3d/delta3d/delta3d/readme.txt

    Set the PYTHONPATH environement variable to contain the var DELTA_LIB.

-   dtHLA
+   dtHLAGM
    -----
    Requries RTI package to be installed!
 We cannot distribute RTI with Delta3D, so you are on your own.
-The dtHLA module is compiled and tested against RTI-S although any RTI should work.
+The dtHLAGM module is compiled and tested against RTI-S although any RTI should work.

    Once your have an RTI installed, run: